Ayub-Begimkulov/nft-marketplace-test/README.md

 If you are unsure about any of these tools - run `which <tool-name>` (e.g. `which node`) to check if you have it on your machine.

+Also make sure that `ngrok` is configured properly with auth token.
+Read more about it [here](http://ngrok.com/docs/getting-started/).

 **Creating Telegram Bot:**

 To test the app inside of the Telegram, you also need to create a bot: